Limit-Theory-Redux/ltheory/doc/script/ecs.md

     local now = TimeStamp.Now()

-    for _, marketplace in Registry:iterEntities(MarketplaceComponent) do
+    for _, marketplace in Registry:iterEntities(Economy.Marketplace) do
-        local traderEntityId = marketplace:getTrader()
+        local traderEntity = marketplace:getTrader()

-        if not traderEntityId then
+        if not traderEntity then
             goto skipMarketplace
         end